 Most monsters are lost under the baggage of adulthood, and I tucked away my fears of Old Rain when I found that there are more frightening things than scattered noises on lonely pathways.
 Now I believe he was a vestige of the deep virgin forests of north Mississippi, a faunus of the little river bottoms and low wooded hills that my Choctaw ancestors knew and loved.
 They would call him a bopoli, one of the little people who threw sticks, cones and stones to make noise around us in the woods.

 Now Old Rain in memory and mind has become my partner in places I cherish: bright spring hills, close summer woods and frosty winter fields.
-Embrace your fears and love them.
+Hold your monsters close, and make of them your magic.